offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 THHHTHHHTH = 7 / 10 = 0.7
 ```

-You start of by picking two of these percentages as your guess for biasA and biasB (ESTIMATED CENTERS)...
+You start off by picking two of these percentages as your guess for biasA and biasB (ESTIMATED CENTERS)...

 ```
 biasA = 0.3, biasB = 0.8